metala/revwebsocks5/README.md

     Available Commands:
       client      Client connects to server
-      completion  Generate the autocompletion script for the specified shell help        Help about any command
       keygen      generates a key and certificate
       server      Start a HTTPS server for client agents